 Acts 3:2-7 Now a man crippled from birth was being carried to the temple gate called Beautiful, where he was put every day to beg from those going into the temple courts....
 Then Peter said, “Silver or gold I do not have, but WHAT I HAVE I GIVE YOU.
 In the name of Jesus Christ of Nazareth, walk.”

 •• “What I HAVE I give [to] YOU.”

-• Like the priest and the Levite (Luke 10:29-37), we can pass by the injured man on the other side of the road.
+• Like the priest and the Levite (Luke 10:29-37), we can remain self-centered and just pass by the injured man on the other side of the road.

-• Or like the Good Samaritan, we can stop, we can take what we have and give it to others.
+• Or like the Good Samaritan [and like Jesus!], we can choose to be caring people, we can stop, we can take what we have and give it to others.
 That which we “have” may be our time ... a kind word ... a gift of money or goods ... faith for healing ... prayer for a particular need ... a compassionate ear to hear another’s problems ... and many more such things.